Mykola Stakhovsky

 Mykola Anatoliiovych Stakhovsky (Микола Ананійович Стаховський) (May 22, 1879 in Stetkivtsi, Zhytomyr oblast — December 7, 1948 in Prague) was a Ukrainian diplomat, politician, and medic.
-He served as the Ukrainian ambassador to the United Kingdom in 1919.
+He served as head of the unrecognized Ukrainian mission to the United Kingdom in 1919.

 Education

 Mykola Stakhovsky graduated from Warsaw University, medical faculty in 1904.

 Career

 In 1904-1905 — he served with the Red Cross in the northeastern Chinese city of Shenyang.

 In 1906 — he published ″Borotba″, an official periodical publication of the Ukrainian Social Democratic Labour Party in Kyiv.

 In 1906-1908 — he continued his medical studies in Paris.

 In 1909-1914 — he practised medicine in Vinnytsia.

 In 1914-1917 — he continued his medical career in Proskuriv.

 In May 1917 — after the establishment of the Ukrainian Central Rada, he was appointed provincial commissioner of Podillia.

 28 January 1919 to September 1919 — he was as the first head of the diplomatic mission of the Ukrainian People's Republic in London.

 In 1920-1922 — he practised medicine in Paris and in Berlin.

 In 1924-1939 — he practised medicine in Berehovo, where he was also one of the leading organizers of Ukrainian cultural life.

 In 1939-1945 — he practised in Rumburk, Czechoslovakia.

 December 7, 1948 — died in Prague and is buried in the Olšany Cemetery.